The UK´s Best Betting Sites Reviewed – Our Ranking of the Top 10 Online Bookies

 Who Has the Best Bonus Offer?

 For new customers to a platform the sign-up bonus is perhaps the most important criteria.
 However, I think it’s safe to assume that you’re not a member of each betting sites reviewed here, in which case, this is the perfect opportunity to read about and then take advantage of the welcome bonuses shown here that appeal to you.
-The sign-up offers here range from £20 up to a whopping £200, though the latter amount is definitely an anomaly, with the norm being around £25.
+The sign-up offers here range from just modest right up to extremely generous, though the latter is becoming harder to find, with the norm being around £25.
 They also come in different forms, such as single free bets, multiple free bets or as funds directly into your account to be used somewhat freely.
 However, these welcome offers usually come with a host of T&Cs attached, which affect the playability and value of a bonus, as well as how and when any winnings can be withdrawn.
 Some welcome bonuses even require qualifying bets to be made before any bonus funds become available.
 As I’m sure you can tell, once again this is another huge and varied area and you can read all about the bonus offers in detail in the bonus section.
-But if you can’t wait to read the reviews and want to get your hands on a welcome bonus straight away, the best sign-up offer lies with bet365.

 Which Payment Methods Are Available?